Market & Macro

 That is why this quarter is useful.
 It does not support a lazy bear case, because demand and profits are both real.
 It also does not support a lazy bull case, because the infrastructure bill is no longer small enough to ignore.

 The most defensible conclusion is that Microsoft still looks like a high-quality compounder with real AI demand behind it.
-But the stock's next leg will depend less on whether AI is exciting and more on whether Azure growth, backlog conversion, and cloud profitability stay comfortably ahead of the capex curve.
+But the equity case will depend less on whether AI is exciting and more on whether Azure growth, backlog conversion, and cloud profitability stay comfortably ahead of the capex curve.